aman-ankur/friend-match-play/memory-bank/progress.md

     - Server waits for all players to be ready.
     - Server emits `newRound` or `gameOver`.
     - Clients receive event and update round or display final scores.
+- **Prediction Mode Gameplay:**
+    - Players first submit answers as in Reveal-Only mode.
+    - When all answers are in, server emits `predictionPhase` event.
+    - Clients transition to prediction UI with distinct styling.
+    - Players emit `submitPrediction` for what they think the other player answered.
+    - Server collects predictions and calculates scores (1 point per correct prediction).
+    - Server emits `roundResults` with prediction and score data.
+    - ResultComparison displays both answers and predictions with correctness indicators.
 - **Exclusive Mode:**
     - PIN-protected mode for "This or That" games with adult content
     - Can be activated during setup or gameplay (only by creator)